 Nursing and Healthcare Administration

-Drawing on the combined strengths of the top ranked School of Nursing, Wharton School of Business, and Organizational Dynamics Program at Penn, this program, rated number one by U.S. News and World Report, gives you an unparalleled opportunities to learn from the very best in the field.
+Drawing on the combined strengths of the top ranked School of Nursing, Wharton School of Business, and the Organizational Dynamics Program at Penn, this top-ranked program gives you an unparalleled opportunity to learn from the very best in the field.

-We know our students have wide ranging interests regarding the kind of administrative or leadership fields they’d like to pursue, so we tailor your educational plan to best suit your career goals.
-Generally, you’ll focus in one of three areas: operations management, healthcare consulting, or project management.
-In addition to coursework in leadership development, research, and systems thinking, we also cover financial management, strategic planning, quality improvement, and patient safety, human resources management, informatics and health policy.
+We know our students have wide ranging interests regarding the kind of administrative or leadership fields they would like to pursue, so we tailor your educational plan to best suit your career goals.
+In addition to coursework in leadership development, research, and systems thinking, our curriculum includes content in financial management, strategic planning, quality improvement and patient safety, human resources management, informatics and health policy.
 Our coursework is offered in a combination of in-person, online and executive style formats with multiple opportunities for interprofessional learning.

 Why Our Nursing and Healthcare Administration Program?

-And the end of your program, you’ll do a capstone administrative practicum to give you a chance to work with a nurse executive or consultant in your area of interest.
-Previous practicum sites have included the Hospital of the University of Pennsylvania Health System, The Children’s Hospital of Philadelphia, PriceWaterhouseCoopers (PwC), The Advisory Board Company (ABC), Independence Blue Cross (IBC), and Mainline Health Systems.
+At the end of your program, you will complete an administrative practicum providing you with an immersive experience with a nurse leader or consultant in your area of interest.
+Previous practicum sites have included Penn Medicine, The Children’s Hospital of Philadelphia, and PriceWaterhouseCoopers (PwC).